trakerr-com/trakerr-java/README.md

 Once installed any logging that is WARN or above gets logged.
 You are free to modify the logging levels as per your requirements.

-## Installation
+## Detailed Integration Guide
-Install the Maven client dependency as above.

-## Getting Started
 There are a few options to send exceptions and other events to Trakerr manually.
 This offers you a greater degree of control than using log4j.

+### Installation
+Install the Maven client dependency as above.

 ### Option-1: Send an exception programmatically
 Sending an exception programmatically requires a TrakerrClient to send the error to Trakerr.
 The example below illustrates how to do this.